Free Online Courses With Certificates 2026: Actually Free List

 The World Economic Forum's Future of Jobs Report 2025 identified AI and big data as the top skill demand area through 2030, projecting 78 million new job opportunities globally — many requiring AI literacy even in non-technical roles.
 The report found that 39% of existing job skills will need to change by 2030, making continuous learning a career necessity rather than an optional add-on.

-- LinkedIn Career Essentials in Generative AI — offered with Microsoft, under 5 hours, free via LinkedIn Learning trial
+- LinkedIn Career Essentials in Generative AI — offered with Microsoft, under 5 hours, often accessed through a LinkedIn Learning trial or library route

 - Harvard CS50AI — Harvard's Introduction to Artificial Intelligence with Python, free at cs50.harvard.edu/ai